stevehook/stevehook.github.com/_posts/2018-06-25-graphql-first-impresssions.md

 ## Conclusions
 I've made peace with the aspects of GraphQL that stir up unpleasant memories of SOAP.
 I'm now convinced that a Web API should include some basic type information.
-GraphQL does that in a sane way that is so far been a pleasure to use.
+GraphQL does that in a sane way that has so far been a pleasure to use.